 How are Reefers Converted to Non-Operating Reefer Containers?

-Once reefers arrive at the consignee’s premise, they are stripped off its temperature-sensitive cargo and returned to the carrier’s depot.
+Once reefers arrive at the consignee’s premises, they are stripped off its temperature-sensitive cargo and returned to the carrier’s depot.
 Instead of having them idle in the container yard or having to send them back to the origin empty, shipping lines make them available as dry boxes, which allows them to reposition their reefers more efficiently.

 Converting a reefer container into an NOR is extremely simple.
 The only thing that is required from shipping lines is to disable the genset of the container so that it doesn’t power the refrigeration unit.